Sony Model 8-301W Portable Television (1961)

 Description

 The 8-301W has an all-metal case with an adjustable hood.
-It's a true portable, using either AC power or an external 12-volt battery.
-Surprisingly heavy for its size, it tips the scales at more than 13 pounds.
+It's a true portable, using either AC power or a 12-volt DC source.
+Surprisingly heavy for its size, it tips the scales at more than 13 pounds, with another 4 pounds for the battery pack.

 The factory paint is a textured gray that makes the TV look more like a piece of test equipment than a snazzy portable.
-A previous owner painted this one pale yellow, which I like better.
+A previous owner painted mine pale yellow, which I like better.
 Here is a view of the back.

 As noted on the backplate, the TV uses 23 transistors, 18 diodes, and two tube rectifiers.
 The power socket is at upper left.
 Four small knobs on the back are labeled Gain, Brightness, Vertical, and Horizontal.
 The 8-301W lacks a contrast control.